 Firm are leaders in glasshouses and commercial growing industry

 This project will ensure APS Salads' running costs are reduced due through greater energy efficiency, whilst CO2 from the gas power is being redirected to the greenhouses to improve crop production and yield, whilst also reducing the amount of CO2 entering the environment.

 "We are very proud of the work we have done for these two customers as we have helped transform this large site into an incredibly efficient operation all round, from energy production and crop growth to the very best packaging and storage facilities," said CambridgeHOK director Ross Hibbs.

-“We have installed what is a true tri-generation energy centre, providing a complete turnkey solution for the site owners P3P, generating not only heat and power but making positive use of the CO2 generated from the gas boilers by directing it back to the glasshouses to improve crop yield for their tenants, APS Salads."
+"We have installed what is a true co-generation energy centre, providing a complete turnkey solution for the site owners P3P, generating not only heat and power but making positive use of the CO2 by directing it back to the glasshouses to improve crop yield for their tenants, APS Salads.."

 "It will bring major benefits to both landlord and tenant and that is really pleasing from our point of view."

 "This project shows how we are able to deliver complete, bespoke solutions that fits exactly what customers need due to our expertise in engineering, energy, construction and glasshouse operation.
 We are able to offer consultancy and advice, and then deliver."

 "The previous glasshouse were being powered by an inefficient old boiler plant we which decommissioned and replaced, producing heat much more efficiently and also generating an excess of energy to that which is required by the glasshouses."